GaryS007/Portfolio_Project5/README.md

 ![Homepage](./assets/readme/website_images/homepage.png)

 - The landing page is an instantly vibrant landing page.
-Providing a proffesional feel with all necessary navigation to start shopping.<br>
+Providing a professional feel with all necessary navigation to start shopping.<br>

 ### Products Page